 If you’re still not convinced, read our article about what you can learn from branded podcasts and why your business should get involved.

-What you need to start a business podcast:
+Steps on how to start a business podcast:

 The basic podcasting setup is extremely simple: microphone, headphones, and recording software.
 Obviously, if you have the budget and you want to invest in your business podcast, you can choose to deck out your podcasting setup with additional (but not strictly necessary) equipment.

-Getting Guests On Your Business Podcast
+3. Get Guests for Your Business Podcast

+Unless you’re filming a solo-only podcast, your next step is to think about what type of guests you want to interview on your podcast.
 Inviting guests onto your business podcast is a great way to make waves within your industry, attract listeners, and engage your audience.
 Try inviting business partners, industry leaders, and influencers who engage with your product - this is a great way to market yourself and your podcast, and garner some invaluable social validation for your business.
 Plus, with Riverside.fm, including remote guests is a breeze.

-Editing And Producing Your Podcast
+4. Record, Edit, And Produce Your Podcast

 You’ll need to implement a workflow for the production of your podcast.
 If you’re a smaller business, you might delegate the production and editing of your podcast to one of your employees.
 As we’ve said, producing a podcast can be extremely low-key - especially with features such as Riverside.fm’s Magic Editor which takes the hassle out of post-production.